maca/maquila/README.md

 ### Extending Factories

-You can define a factory based on a previous factory definition.
+You can define a factory based on a previous factory definition, overriding some defaults.

       Maquila.define('published-post').extend('post').defaults({
         published: true